A Complete Guide to InfoFi: Kaito, Polymarket, Cookie3, Galxe

 -

 Select projects you want to create content about.
-Better focus on 2-4 protocols, so that you don’t dilute your effort.
+Better focus on 2-4 projects to not dilute your effort.

 -